Resources

 You inherited a codebase, a team, and years of decisions you weren't part of.
 Here's how to get operational intelligence fast.

 Why we don't deliver dashboards or scores.
-The origin of our approach to engineering intelligence.
+The origin of our approach to technology intelligence.

 You ask "how's the tech?" and get reassurance or headcount requests.
 Neither tells you what you need to know.
 Here's why.